-No burning of solid wastes will occur at the facility except in APC permit approved energy recovery units designed and permitted for the specific use to incinerate and recovery energy from unwanted waste materials.
+No burning of solid wastes will occur at the facility except in APC permit approved energy recovery units designed and permitted for the specific use of thermal demanufacturing and recovery energy from unwanted waste materials.
+See Appendix 8 for an example of the thermal demanufacturing process.